acherry-io/dev-container-base/README.md

 #### Arguments

-**USER** - user that is logged in on the host
+- **USER** - user that is logged in on the host
+- **UID** - uid of logged in user
+- **GROUP** - group name of user
+- **GID** - group id of user

 Uses Ubuntu as a base to create an image that will represent our development environment.
 An OpenSSH server is installed and configured as the route to access the development environment. zsh shell, Neovim, curl, and git are installed as assumed base offerings of the image.
 When the container is started, sshd is the foreground process that will keep the container alive.

-The dev user is created with uid and gid of 9999 which will become relevant in the compose.yaml file.
+The dev user is created with passed in uid and gid which will become relevant in the compose.yaml file.
 The **USER** passed in will be the name used for the create account and the home directory

 ### compose.yaml